amzoss/RVis-2Day/README.md

 * Introduction to visualization in R
 * Using ggplot2 for publication-ready graphics
 * Applying common graphic design principles to ggplot2 visualizations
-* Adding interactivity to visualizations through R Markdown, HTML widgets, and Shiny applications
+* Adding interactivity to visualizations through R Markdown and HTML widgets

 ## Prerequisite and Requirements